In Your Community

 Speakers Bureau - The New York Division offers speakers for schools, businesses, minority groups, and civic organizations throughout the community on a variety of topics, including terrorism, violent crime, organized crime and drugs, frauds and scams, identity theft, hate crimes/civil rights, victim assistance, and careers within the FBI.
 To schedule a speaker, submit your request in writing to the community outreach coordinator at least one month in advance.
 Please fax your completed Speaker Request Form to at

 FBI Citizens Academy - The Citizens Academy program brings together a diverse group of business and community leaders to learn firsthand about our operations and programs.
 This not only demystifies our work, it also creates new channels for working together and sharing information.
-Our next Citizens Academy will be held in September 2015.
-There is a high demand for this program, and those who are interested in attending should submit an application no later than May 31, 2015.
+Our next Citizens Academy will be held in September 2016.
+There is a high demand for this program, and those who are interested in attending should submit an application no later than May 31, 2016.
+Due to the popularity of the program, only individuals nominated by FBI employees, Citizens Academy graduates, or others with whom the FBI New York Division has an existing relationship will be considered.
 Applications can be requested by e-mailing .

 FBI Safe Online Surfing Internet Challenge - The mission of the FBI-SOS Internet Challenge is to promote cyber citizenship among students by engaging them in a fun, age-appropriate, competitive online program where they learn how to safely and responsibly use the Internet.
 Each month during the school year, the school with the highest score will receive an award and a visit from members of the FBI.
 School officials and teachers can register their classes for this free school-based Internet safety program.